We challenged the breath test and officer observations, winning dismissal at a motion to strike in trial.

 If you allegedly had drugs or weapons in your car, you might be charged with a separate offense, such as drug possession or a firearm violation.
 Parents or others who had children in their car when they allegedly committed DUI can be charged with felony child endangerment.

 Having a felony on your record can interfere with your plans for the rest of your life.
 You may struggle to find work, to secure good housing, or even to fit in socially with the people you want to be around.
-You will need to take the correct steps to defend against these charges and avoid a DUI conviction.
-Having a skilled attorney on your side is crucial to ensure that you can use the right DUI defense strategies.

 Many DUI cases are largely based on the results of a blood or breath test used to detect the defendant's BAC.
 However, these tests can be flawed for numerous reasons, such as: